 Elegant, fierce and flamboyant, butterfly and cat-eye glasses put the fun back into fashion.
 As stars of the silver screen throughout the 50s and 60s, they both continue to be adorned by trendsetters of every generation.
-These styles are also a particular favourite for lovers of vintage fashion.
+These frame shapes are also a particular favourite for lovers of vintage fashion.
 Their captivating designs are bold and make the ultimate style statement.
 Cat-eye and butterfly glasses give women the confidence to express their individuality and sense of style.
 But what’s the difference between these two very popular designs?
 Let us enlighten you!

 Butterfly vs cat-eye glasses